semrush/intergalactic/website/docs/style/typography/typography-api.md

 <TypesView type="ListProps" :types={...types} />

-## List.
-Item
+## List.Item

-A list item tagged with `li` .
+A list item tagged with `li`.
 It's possible to set a custom marker.
-Also, it is possible to customise content with `<List.Item.Content />` ;
+Also, it is possible to customise content with `<List.Item.Content />`;

 ```jsx
 import { List } from 'intergalactic/typography';